 However, meat meals are rendered, which means they are cooked at extreme temperatures.
-As stated before, this decreases the biological value of the meats in question.
+As stated before, this decreases the biological value of the raw meats in question.
 While they are denser in protein than fresh meats, meat meals are not as high-quality protein.

 There is an alternative that you can find in some high-quality pet foods today.
 Dehydrated or freeze-dried ingredients are now added to some high-quality kibble diets after kibble extrusion to enhance the bioavailability of the food.
 Their minimal heat processing makes them healthier than meat meals and fresh (only before processing) ingredient inclusion.

 Primary Protein Sources

 All high-protein dog foods, even limited ingredients or single-protein diets, contain multiple sources of protein.
 Since proteins can be found in vegetables, grains, seeds, and legumes, as well as meats, your pet food’s actual protein makeup is a combination of several protein sources.

 Determining your dog food’s primary source(s) of protein can help you assess the food’s quality.
 While nutrition is more complex than a few quick rules or tips, this can give you a pretty good idea of how your dog food's protein ranks.
 The simplest way to find your dog food's primary source of protein is to look at the first 6 ingredients in your pet’s food.
 If your pet is on a limited ingredient or single protein diet, limit your assessment to the top 3 ingredients in your dog’s food for a more accurate result.